szomoru/MP1-Bodyweight/README.md

     ### Present Features

-    #### Features all around the site
+    #### Features accross all Pages

     -   The website was designed to have the same structure on all pages.
+It is easy for the user to see through the website and very easy to navigate.
         The layout is the following:
         - On the top section there is the Header
         - The middel section is divided into 2 parts:
-            - Navigation on the Left
+            - Navigation on the Left (smaller screens on the Top)
-            - Main content on the right
+            - Main content on the right (smaller screens on the Bottom)
         - The page is closed with the Footer

     - [x] **Header**
-        - The header contains only one element, what is the name of the site
+        - The header contains only one element, what is the name of the site with link to the home page
-        - That text has a link which shows
+        - By clicking on the text the visitor can return back to the home page from anywhere

+    - [x] **Main section**
+        - [x] Navigation
+            - The right side of the Main section is the navigation
+            - There are the navigation items vertically sorted
+            - The menu items change color and became slightly highlighted if the visitor hover over the mouse
+            - The connected menu point to the actual page is always highlighted so it is always visible for the visitor where she/he located in the strucutre
+            - By clicking on a navigtion item it activates the conneted html page
+        - [x] Main Section Content
+            - Right side of the middle section
+            - this window conatins the page specific information
+    - [x] **Footer**
+        - Always located as the last element of the page
+        - Divided into the Social network area and the Sign up area
+            - Social network area conatins icons, those represent the most popular social media platforms.
+These icons have live link to the represented social media platform
+            - Sign up call to action to leave the e-mail address for future connections.
+The signup features right now pointed to the Code Instiotute form dumb

+    #### Features specific to Pages

+    - [x] **Landing page**
+        - Hero imnage set to the background, which clearly represents the type of the webpage
+        - A smaller window floating over the background, which highlight some topic of the content od the page and call to action
+        - If the visitor accept the invitation and take action after clicking the "Learn more" button, getss to the Home page.
+    - [x] **Home page**
+        - Home page is already designed for the previously described layout structure.
+        - At the main content window it contains a wikipedia article about Bodyweight training.
+    - [x] **Benefits page**
+        - Describe 5 benefits of bodyweight training in the main content section
-        -
+    - [x] **Exercises page**
+        - Contains gif cards.
+Each card introduces one bodyweight exercise
+        - The layout of the cards are changing with the change of the viewport size (Responsive)
-        -
+    - [x] **Outdoor Gyms page**
+        - Contains "map cards".
+Each card introduces a location of an Outdoor Gym or Inhouse Gym-
+        - The layout of the cards are changing with the change of the viewport size (Responsive)

--   Interactive elements
+    - [x] **Questions**
+        - This page contains the most frequently asked questions about bodyweight training and give an answer to that
+        - By clicking on the question button the answer became unfolded and it will be collapse if the visitor clicks on an other question
+    - [x] **Contact page**
+        - Contains a contac form that the visitor can fill out to ask a question or share a story
+        - The contant form is linked to Code Institute form dumb

     ### Future Features